ptitSeb/hydracastlelabyrinth/README.md

 # Web Version

-You can play an Emscripten version directly on your wrowser here: https://ptitseb.github.io/hydracastlelabyrinth/
+You can play an Emscripten version directly on your browser here: https://ptitseb.github.io/hydracastlelabyrinth/

 # Original Notice